domeccleston/granola-enrich/USAGE.md

 # LinkedIn Job Title Search

-A TypeScript script to search for a person's job title using their name and company domain via SerpAPI.
+A TypeScript script to search for a person's job title using their name and work email via SerpAPI (the company domain is derived from the email address).

 ## Setup